voucherly/voucherly-docs/docs/api/general/best-practices/customer.md

 # Manage customer

-Proper customer management is not only a technical best practice but also essential for enhancing user experience, streamline operations, and driving business success.
+Proper customer management is not only a technical best practice but also essential for enhancing the user experience, streamlining operations, and driving business success.

 This guide explains how and why to use registered customers with Voucherly.